 The Public Education Office is a part of the Fire Prevention Division and overseen by the Fire Marshal.
 This office provides a variety of life safety lessons and would gladly work with you to create and present a program that meets the needs of your group.
 Please contact 325-676-6682 for scheduling and more information.

 We cover a lot of topics during our Fire Safety House presentation at Safety City.
 Learn more about fire safety in the home.

 Safety & Training

 The Public Education Office provides free fire extinguisher training to Abilene community businesses and organizations.
 These trainings can be scheduled by calling 325-676-6682 and are generally scheduled for late afternoons.
 The training program includes a brief discussion about fire safety, viewing of a short video identifying the types of fire and proper use of extinguisher, and going outside to practice the techniques using a water extinguisher.
 The training lasts approximately 30 to 45 minutes.

 For individuals wanting to equip their home, a portable ABC fire extinguisher, available in most hardware sections of stores, is sufficient.
 These should be placed near possible causes of fire, such as in the kitchen or garage, in an easy to access location.
 Fire extinguishers are designed to put out small, contained fires.

-The Abilene Fire Department partners with the American Red Cross.
-The smoke detectors we receive are donated.
-The program is intended for families in need.
+The Abilene Fire Department partners with the American Red Cross that provide donated smoke detectors for families in need.
 We have a form to be filled out upon request for any smoke detectors.
 You must own your home.
 If you are in need and can install them yourself, you can come by Station one located at 250 Grape Street and receive the smoke detectors.
 You also have the option of having a fire crew come to your home to assist with the installation if you are unable to do so yourself.
 We also have a PowerPoint that you can reference for information regarding the installation.

 Non-Profit Groups & Schools